writethedocs/www/docs/guide/learn-git-contribute.rst

    https://www.writethedocs.org/documentarians/ is produced by ``/docs/documentarians.rst``.
 (You’ll need this filename later for making changes on your local copy.)
-3. This is a ReStrucuredText (.rst) file, so you may want to review the `RST documentation`_.
+3. This is a ReStructuredText (.rst) file, so you may want to review the `RST documentation`_.
 Other common markup formats are Markdown (.md) and AsciiDoc (.adoc).